-This Healthier Hummingbird Bread with Vanilla Bean Cream Cheese Glaze is just what you need for a lighter breakfast or brunch item, and the best part is that nobody is going to know it’s healthier!
+This Hummingbird Bread is just what you need for a lighter breakfast or brunch item, and the best part is that nobody is going to know it’s healthier!
 It’s perfect for Easter, Mother’s Day, or any spring/summer entertaining that you might need something special for.

 - 1 cup all purpose flour

 - 1 cup whole wheat flour

 - 2 teaspoons baking powder

 - 1/2 teaspoon salt